Navigator menu commands

 Use this command to add a set of rectangles at the positions of overlapping montages, laid out on a rectangular grid that is aligned to the camera axes.
 First, you must have montaging set up with the desired number of pieces and magnification.
 Specify a center position in the active image by clicking with the left mouse button.
 Then select this command.
 You will be asked to enter the number of montages in X and in Y then the number of pixels of overlap in X and Y. A set of polygons will be created, numbered by their positions in the super montage.
 To try again with different parameters, just use the Delete button in the Navigator to delete the whole group of items.

 To get fairly accurate overlaps between montages, use the following procedure.
 First take a montage that encompasses the whole needed area, at a lower magnification if necessary.
-On an FEI microscope, it is recommended that you use the option to realign with image shift (see Acquiring High-Quality Montages of Large Areas in Montaging and the last paragraph of Returning to a Position Reliably in Using the Navigator for details).
+On a Thermo/FEI microscope, it is recommended that you use the option to realign with image shift (see Acquiring High-Quality Montages of Large Areas in Montaging and the last paragraph of Returning to a Position Reliably in Using the Navigator for details).
 Turn on 'Align pieces in Overview', and also have 'Sloppy montage' on as well if this is needed to get the pieces properly aligned.
 Make this montage be a map.
 Then go to the working magnification for the supermontage and set up the montage file.
 After you answer the queries about number of montages and overlaps, you will be asked if you want the positions to be laid out at regularly spaced image positions rather than stage positions.
 Do not select this option unless the pieces are indeed properly aligned in the area covered by the supermontage (there can be errors in alignment elsewhere).
 Also, only select this option if you are going to use the 'Realign to Item' routine at some point to get to individual montage positions.
-One approach would be to check 'Acquire' for each of the new montage position items and then run the Acquire at Points command with the option checked to 'Realign at item'.
+One approach would be to check 'Acquire' for each of the new montage position items and then run the Acquire at Items command with the option checked to 'Realign at item'.
 This will yield montages that can be blended and analyzed for overlap.

 The Setup Super Montage command was originally called Aligned Super Montage, and there was also a Skewed Super Montage command to lay out montages on a grid that is aligned to the specimen axes.
 Such montages require more overlap to avoid gaps between montages, and the stitching programs in IMOD work well with the aligned supermontages, so the skew capability has no apparent merit.